Wilco: Wilco (The Album), founding dBpm Records, and The Whole Love (2009–2011)

 On April 6, 2010, Wilco announced during their Boston performance that they would be headlining and curating a festival in North Adams, Massachusetts, dubbed Solid Sound Festival.
 The event ran at the Massachusetts Museum of Contemporary Art from August 13–15, and featured various Wilco side projects, including The Autumn Defense, Pronto, The Nels Cline Singers, and Jeff Tweedy solo.
 Other bands who appeared included Mavis Staples, Avi Buffalo, Outrageous Cherry, Richard Bishop, the Books, and Vetiver.
 It also featured non-musical media, such as the Bread and Puppet Theater and comedians Todd Barry, Kristen Schaal, John Mulaney, and Hannibal Buress as well as interactive musical installations by Cline and Kotche.
 In November 2016, the band also curated their own program during the tenth Anniversary Edition of Le Guess Who?
 Festival in Utrecht, The Netherlands.
 This curated program includes performances by amongst others Tortoise, Bassekou Kouyaté, Lee Ranaldo, Fennesz, Steve Gunn, William Tyler, and The Cairo Gang.

 Wilco's contract with Nonesuch ended in 2010 and they formed their own label.
-Wilco announced via their web site and Twitter page on January 27, 2011 that the new label will be called dBpm Records (Decibels per Minute) and will be run out of the offices of their manager, Tony Margherita, in Easthampton, Massachusetts.
+Wilco announced via their web site and Twitter page on January 27, 2011 that the new label would be called dBpm Records (Decibels per Minute) and would be run out of the offices of their manager, Tony Margherita, in Easthampton, Massachusetts.

-Wilco's released their eighth studio album, The Whole Love, on September 27, 2011.
+Wilco released their eighth studio album, The Whole Love, on September 27, 2011.
 The first single of the album is titled "Art of Almost".
 The B-Side to "I Might" is a cover of Nick Lowe's 1977 song "I Love My Label".
-The single was shown at the Wilco's 2011 Solid Sound Festival at MassMoca and was met by positive reviews.
+The single debuted at the Wilco's 2011 Solid Sound Festival at MassMoca and was met by positive reviews.
 The entire album was streamed live on Wilco's official website for 24 hours between September 3 and 4, 2011.